The Lord God speaks to Moses and tells Him to say to Pharaoh this time, “Let My people go that they may serve Me.”

 Before, the Lord said to let them go that they may sacrifice to Him in the wilderness.
 Serving God is being equated with obedience and sacrifice.
 That’s another word being added to our definition of worship.
 Serving God and worshiping God are being used to describe the same thing.

-Romans 12:1 says “Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.”
-That was the New American Standard version.
+Romans 12:1 in the NASB says “Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.”
 The King James translates “spiritual service of worship” as “reasonable service.”

 It’s your “reasonable service” to lay your life down on the altar to be consumed with fire.
 It’s God’s altar and His consuming fire that burns away what’s not of Him and leaves us refined as pure gold and silver.